University Children's Hospital Basel: Belop

 The members of the Belop association (German Begleitung der Eltern während der Operation ihres Kindes) takes care of parents, whose children are in surgery.
 The parent advisor stays with the parents until the child fell asleep.
 Afterwards she shows the parents where they can wait and helps them to find their way around the hospital.
 The parent advisor has a coffee with the parents or just listens to them.
 The parent advisor is in close contact with the operating team and is able to inform the parents about the duration of the operation.
 As soon as the child is back in the anaesthetic recovery room, the parent advisor leads the parents back to their child.
 The parent advisors work at the UKBB every day.
 Belop unburdens the hospital staff as well as the parents.

 Hospital clowns

 Once a week the “dream doctors” visit the young patients.
 These visits are organised by the Foundation Theodora.

 Pro UKBB foundation

-The foundation Pro University Children’s Hospital of both Basel was founded on the 6th of January 2005.
+The foundation Pro University Children’s Hospital of both Basel was founded on 6 January 2005.
 The foundation is devoted to the long-term development of the University Children's Hospital of both Basel.